 DTA verifies school attendance directly with Department of Elementary and Secondary Education (DESE).
-You do not need to give DTA proof unless your child is home-schooled, there is another reason DESE does not have a record of your child’s school attendance, or the school report is wrong.
+You do not need to report school attendance give DTA proof unless your child is on probation (see What are the school requirements for children) or your child is in private or parochial school, is home-schooled or there is another reason DESE does not ahve a record of your child's school attendance.

 Under the rules, an absence is excused if it was caused by

 - the child’s illness (you can sign the note if the absence was less than five days; for absences of five days or longer, you need a doctor’s note or hospital records),

 - death of a family member (verified by death certificate or notice in the paper),